Shipping to Canada FAQs

 How much does it cost to ship to Canada?

-How long will it take to ship my freight to Canada?
+How long does it take to ship freight to Canada?

 What happens if my freight gets stuck at the border?